LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                                             is combined into the multi-reducer.
                                                                             The memory for global atomics is
                                                                             initialized on the host.
-cuda/hip_multi_reduce_atomic_global_no_replication_host_init  any CUDA/HIP  The multi-reduction uses atomics into global
+cuda/hip_multi_reduce_atomic_global_no_replication_host_init  any CUDA/HIP  Same as above, but uses minimal memory
-                                                              policy        global memory only and uses minimal memory by not replicating global atomics.
-Atomics
+                                                                            by not replicating global atomics.
-                                                                            into global memory are used each time a value is combined into the multi-reducer.
-                                                                            The memory for global atomics is
-                                                                            initialized on the host.

 ============================================================= ============= ==========================================